 26. Have a cuppa with cats or pugs

-Get educated and interact with your favourite animal while sipping a coffee at a cat or dog café.
-For example, Catopia Café is superb for interacting with happy little cats.
-Meanwhile, those who love dogs can visit the first-ever What The Pug Café – for a therapeutic experience cuddling affection pugs.
+Get educated and interact with your favourite animal while sipping a coffee at a cat or dog cafĂ©.
+For example, there’s dozens of superb cat cafes for interacting with happy little kitties.
+Meanwhile, those who love dogs can visit the first-ever What The Pug CafĂ© – for a therapeutic experience cuddling affection pugs.

 27. Play at the first-ever skate, surf, snow and ski venue